 Storage array performance is one of the major factors contributing to the performance of the entire SAN environment.

-If there are issues with storage array performance, be sure to consult your storage array vendor’s documentation for any relevant information.
+If you encounter any problems with storage array performance, consult your storage array vendor documentation for any relevant information.

-Follow these general guidelines to improve the array performance in the vSphere environment:
+To improve the array performance in the vSphere environment, follow these general guidelines:

-- When assigning LUNs, remember that each LUN is accessed by a number of hosts, and that a number of virtual machines can run on each host.
+- When assigning LUNs, remember that several hosts might access the LUN, and that several virtual machines can run on each host.
 One LUN used by a host can service I/O from many different applications running on different operating systems.
-Because of this diverse workload, the RAID group containing the ESXi LUNs should not include LUNs used by other servers that are not running ESXi.
+Because of this diverse workload, the RAID group containing the ESXi LUNs typically does not include LUNs used by other servers that are not running ESXi.

-Tuning statically balanced storage arrays is a matter of monitoring the specific performance statistics (such as I/O operations per second, blocks per second, and response time) and distributing the LUN workload to spread the workload across all the SPs.Note: Dynamic load balancing is not currently supported with ESXi.
+Tuning statically balanced storage arrays is a matter of monitoring the specific performance statistics, such as I/O operations per second, blocks per second, and response time.
+Distributing the LUN workload to spread the workload across all the SPs is also important.Note: Dynamic load-balancing is not currently supported with ESXi.